2017-2018 School Year

 |20% tuition discount||Bi-Annual Lump Sum – July 20 and January 20|

 |Note: Siblings must be enrolled in 5-day programs||12-month term: June – May|

 All Tuition Payments will be thru FACTS Tuition Management Company.
 Automatic payments can be made from a checking or savings account or from most major credit cards.
 You will receive an e-mail invitation from FACTS with information necessary to enroll once the school has received your signed Tuition & Enrollment Contract.

-Annual Payment: You may submit your tuition in one or two lump sum payments.
-The first lump sum payment is due on or before August 1st.
-A second payment will be due on or before January 1st or by the start of enrollment for mid-year enrollments.
-FACTS charges a fee of $0 for one lump sum payment and $10 for two lump sum payments
+- Annual / Biannual Payment: You may submit your tuition in one or two lump sum payments.
+One lump sum payments are due by July 20, 2017.
+For two lump sum payments, the first lump sum payment is due on or before July 20th and the second payment is due on or before January 20th.
+FACTS charges a fee of $0 for one lump sum payment and $10 for two lump sum payments.